gemini-testing/html-reporter/README.md

    throw err;
   ```

-* **commandsWithShortHistory** `Array of Strings` – a list of test commands for which arguments should be eliminated in command history because of their long size. `[]` by default.

-  See options [saveHistoryOnError](https://github.com/gemini-testing/hermione#saveHistoryOnError) or [saveHistoryOnTestTimeout](https://github.com/gemini-testing/hermione#saveHistoryOnTestTimeout) in hermione that allow you to get command history if test fails on error or timeout.

 * **defaultView** (optional) `String` - default view mode.
 Available values are:

   * `all` - show all tests.
 Default value.
   * `failed` - show only failed tests.